 Where is Bastille Day?

-While the most popular Bastille Day celebration takes place on 60th Street between Lexington Avenue and Fifth Avenue, there are multiple fetes happening all over, including a block party in Boerum Hill, a party at nightclub 404 as well as cheese and wine tastings at popular eateries like Murray’s.
+While the most popular Bastille Day celebration takes place on 60th Street between Lexington Avenue and Fifth Avenue on Sunday, July 9, there are multiple fetes happening all over the city through Sunday, July 16.

 Celebrate France's Independence Day—the American way—by stuffing your face with delicious delicacies from the many participating bistros and brasseries this year.
 You can order on special prix-fixe dinner menus for $17.89, $35.78 or $178.90, if it's a special occasion.
 And some of the highlights include meals from Bistro Cassis, Petit Poulet, Maison Hugo, La Camelle and more during Bastille Week.
 So wear your beret and dine like the French!

 Celebrate France's Independance Day at this Gallic fair filled with bakery bites (crêpes, eclairs), plus performances by can-can dancers strutting their stuff to the jubilant Hungry March Band.
 Once the festival fatigue sits in, enjoy nibbles of fromage and baguettes, and sips of beer and various wines and catch a special film screening of Dalida at 5:30pm.